Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 2. Undeposited funds

-Undeposited funds are funds you already earned from sales but haven't yet been deposited into your account from your PSP.
+Undeposited funds are funds you already earned from sales but haven't yet been deposited into your account from your payment processor or PSP.
 Tracking this amount is important for understanding your expected cash flow and for making sure your income is correct for tax purposes.

 Finaloop integrates with your various apps and PSPs and syncs this data real-time.
 If you are doing your own bookkeeping or using a bookkeeper, make sure this information gets added each month.